-The communication, processing and security efficiency methods described in this deliverable are relevant to the robot prototype (D4.6) and the mechanisms and protocols for the communication between the on-board components and the rest of the RADIO Home.
+This document is part of a cluster of closely related deliverables.
+The initial Network robustness and efficiency methods (D3.6) are extended in this deliverable with the communication, processing and security efficiency methods relevant to the robot prototype (D4.6) and the mechanisms and protocols for the communication between the on-board components and the rest of the RADIO Home.